-Donna Lipiner, RN, BBA, BSN, MPADena Bourque, RN, BSN
+Donna Lipiner, RN, BBA, BSN, MPADena Bourque, MSN, RN, OCN (Wednesday only)Sara Davis-Edick, BSN, RN

 NOTE TO PARENTS: all updated student immunizations are due the first week of school, as required by The Massachusetts Department of Public Health.
 1 TDAP and the 2nd Chicken Pox booster (Varivax) are the two vaccines necessary to enter middle school, as well as all previous immunizations from prior school years.
 Immunization updates are available through your pediatrician.
 We are required, per the Massachusetts Department of Public Health, to have all immunizations in so that we may report to the state.